Bryan Reynolds Player Props: Pirates vs. Reds

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.566) thanks to nine extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .544, fueled by nine extra-base hits.

-- Among qualifying hitters, he ranks 38th in batting average, while his on-base percentage ranks 114th and he is 21st in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 46th, his on-base percentage ranks 115th, and he is 27th in the league in slugging.

-- In 47.4% of his games this year, Reynolds has driven in at least one run.
-In four of those games (21.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Reynolds has driven in a run in nine games this year (45.0%), including four games with more than one RBI (20.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.